mladenivkovic/coding_templates/README.md

 -   Bash
 -   Fortran
 -   Python
+-   LaTeX

-Although Python is only in the beginning stages.
-In the near future, probably Java, more Python, C and C++ will join the ranks.
+In the near future, probably Java, C and C++ will join the ranks as well as new templates to the already existing languages.

 ### How do I get set up? ###